 We should be clear that we’ll only share:

 We will not share your email address, or other contact details, with universities that you tell us you are interested in.

 We share this information because our partner universities, who sometimes pay us for certain services, wish to know how students first decided to get in touch with them.
 We may send your name, date of birth and school name so that they can know that you used BridgeU.

 Where we share these partners with other companies in our group we may also send this personal information to those companies for the purpose of administrative support services.

 What do I need to do?

 If you’re happy about what we’ve explained so far in this article, you don’t have to do anything else.

 If you have concerns about your personal information being shared with universities where you have already told us that you are interested in them, by adding them to your BridgeU shortlist or application list, then please contact us here to raise any questions you have or, if you wish, to ask us not to share the information.

-If you do have any objections or questions, you’ll have four weeks from the time our new policies come into effect on 6th May to contact us at the link above.
+If you do have any objections or questions, you can contact us at the link above.

-What about universities and courses I shortlist after this change comes into effect?
+What about universities and courses I shortlist now that this change has come into effect?